jupyterhub/repo2docker/docs/source/howto/export_environment.rst

 .. _export-environment:

 =============================================================================
-How to automatically create a ``environment.yml`` that works with repo2docker
+Export your environment to an ``environment.yml`` that works with repo2docker
 =============================================================================

 This how-to explains how to create a ``environment.yml`` that specifies all